5 Hosted CRM or On-Demand CRM Solutions to Consider

 5) SugarCRM

 SugarCRM still has a long way to go.
-Several web hosting companies like Megahosters offer SugarCRM (and several other applications, like Wordpress Blogs or Joomla for a complete CMS portal) as an easy install package.
+Several web hosting companies like Megahosters offer SugarCRM (and several other applications, like WordPress Blogs or Joomla for a complete CMS portal) as an easy install package.
 Once you register your domain name, setting up your web and applications is easy as pie.

 Sugar 5.0 introduces a broad range of new functionality, including capabilities that allow users to build custom modules, a new AJAX email client and a “Multi-Instance On-Demand” architecture.